 Figure 3 shows the changes in the government expenditures and revenues of the EU member states measured as their share of GDP between 2019 and 2020.
-The government expenditure-to-GDP ratio increased in all MS in 2020 with y/y changes ranging between 3.5% (Finland) and 12.8% (Greece) throughout the EU.
+The government expenditure-to-GDP ratio increased in all MS in 2020 with "...the governments [in the European Union) responded to the crisis with extensive fiscal support measures"

+y/y changes ranging between 3.5% (Finland) and 12.8% (Greece) throughout the EU.
 The automatic stabilizers and discretionary fiscal measures used to stabilize the economy in the wake of the pandemic are the main reasons behind the higher government expenditure-to-GDP ratio in the EU.